 David was now banished from the sanctuary, from his friends, habitation, and former comforts; but was he banished from his God?
-No, God was his God still.
-When riches, and friends, and life itself cease to be ours, yet God never loseth his right in us, nor we our interest in him.
-This comfort that God is ours, reacheth unto the resurrection of our bodies, and to life everlasting.
+No; God was his God still.
+When riches, and friends, and life itself cease to be ours, yet God never looseth his right in us, nor we our interest in him.
+This comfort that God is ours, reacheth unto the resurrection of our bodies and to life everlasting.
 God is the God of Abraham, and so of every true believer, even when his body is turned into dust.
-Hence it is that the loving kindness of the Lord is better than life, because when life departs, yet we live for ever in him.
-When Moses saw the people drop away so fast in the wilderness, and wither like grass, Thou art our foundation, saith he, from one generation to another: thou art God from everlasting to everlasting.
-When we leave the world, and are no more seen here, yet we have a dwelling place in God for ever.
-God is ours from everlasting in election, and to everlasting in glory, protecting us here, and glorifying us hereafter.
-David that claimed God to be his God is gone, but David's God is alive.
-And David himself, though his flesh see corruption, yet is alive in his God still.
+Hence it is that 'the lovingkindness of the Lord is better than life,' Ps. lxiii.
+3, because when life departs, yet we live for ever in him.
+When Moses saw the people drop away so fast in the wilderness, and wither like grass, 'Thou art our foundation,' saith he, 'from one generation to another; thou art God from everlasting to everlasting,' Ps. xc.
+2. When we leave the world, and are no more seen here, yet we have a dwelling-place in God for ever.
+God is ours from everlasting in election, and to everlasting in glory, protecting us here and glorifying us hereafter.
+David, that claimed God to be his God, is gone, but David's God is alive.
+And David himself, 'though his flesh see corruption,' Acts ii.
+27, yet is alive in his God still.